cadullms/dcdemo/README.md

    pip3 install psycopg2
    ```

-1. With the VS Code Explorer, create the python and sql files manually, get the content in from this repo, play around, have fun!
+1. With the VS Code Explorer, create the python and SQL files manually, get the content in from this repo, play around, have fun!

 ## Demo locally from this repo